ironhacks/ironhacks-app/README.md

 import * as TemplateFiles from './newHackTemplates/templates.js';
 ```

-*Please check the file to undestand how the templates are done.*
+*Please check the file to understand how the templates are done.*

 Then we push the files to ```Firebase Storage``` using the ```putStorageFile``` function: